anttikup/l3/activity3/task4.md

   Discuss the various operations that can be performed on a linked list.
 Refer to the following link: https://www.softwaretestinghelp.com/linked-list/

-Insertion after a reference node.
-O(N)
+Insertion after a reference node in O(N).

 Append and prepend in O(1).
 Less expensive than on arrays.